theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/evolving-schema.md

 title: Evolving Schema
 nav_order: 1
 description: >-
-    Plan to adapt and evolve your schema over time.
-This might include expanding to collect information about new types of records, or adding and removing fields from existing records.
-Your plans should involve more than just the technical changes required to update a database or the service that helps to maintain data.
-You should also communicate and consult with the community about your plans.
-problem: >-
     The schema originally designed for use in the project is no longer acceptable because the project or the community’s needs have changed.
 context: >-
     Needs change over time as people begin to use and contribute to a dataset.
 Or perhaps through the process of collaborating with a community, you develop a clearer understanding of your collective needs.
 This may mean changing the types of data that is captured.  so the schema might need to evolve.
+solution: >-
+    Plan to adapt and evolve your schema over time.
+This might include expanding to collect information about new types of records, or adding and removing fields from existing records.
+Your plans should involve more than just the technical changes required to update a database or the service that helps to maintain data.
+You should also communicate and consult with the community about your plans.
 examples:

 ---